Quotations 101

 Let me assure you that my feelings for these movies are in no way influenced by the presence of Mel Gibson.
 Okay, maybe they are a little...

-This one has the honor of being the first movie I paid my own money to see at the theatre twice.
-The acting, the scenery: it was all breath-taking!
+This one has the honor of being the first movie I paid my own money to see twice at the theatre.
+The acting was superb, the scenery was breathtaking, and the story was positively epic.

 This one really amused me.
 Yes, I am partial to Jim Carrey.